NbKevin/Codes/README.md

 ## Codes

 Codes is a final project for the course *Generating and Expressing Data* at NYU Shanghai, IMA, taught by Professor Feng Xiaoyang.
-This project collects and presents the code I have written since college and their stories in a *geek* fashion.
+This project collects and presents the code I have written since college and their stories in a *geek* fashion and read them out.

 ![A demo snapshot.](https://github.com/NbKevin/Codes/blob/master/static/resources/sample.png)